Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 \subsection{Training with Mixed Policy Groups.}

-As illustrated in Fig.~\ref{fig:optimization}, the frontier policy group is trained to cooperate not only with itself, but also with past policies that it has visited during the learning process.
-During training the heterogeneous team uses a mixed policy group denoted as $\vec{\pi}_{\text{mix}}$, which is a hybrid of frontier and past policies.
-HLT uses two samplers to generate $\vec{\pi}_{\text{mix}}$ in each training episode.
+As illustrated in Fig.~\ref{fig:optimization}, the frontier policy group is trained to cooperate not only with itself, but also with past policies that visited previously during the learning process.
+During training the heterogeneous team uses a mixed policy group denoted as $\vec{\pi}_{\text{mix}}$, which is a hybridization of frontier and past policies.
+Two samplers are used to generate $\vec{\pi}_{\text{mix}}$ at the beginning of each training episode.

 First, a \textbf{league sampler} randomly generates a policy combination $C_{\text{sel}}$.
 This combination is either frontier-past $C_{\text{sel}}=(\vec{\pi}_{\text{f}}, \vec{\pi}_{\text{p},l})$, or frontier-frontier $C_{\text{sel}}=(\vec{\pi}_{\text{f}} , \vec{\pi}_{\text{f}})$.
 The balance between frontier-frontier and frontier-past combinations is adjusted by a constant parameter $p_f \in \left[0,1\right)$: